MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/glossary.md

 ms.reviewer: v-brycho
 ---

-# Glossary of terms for Dynamics 365 Guides
+# Glossary of terms for Dynamics 365 Guides (Preview)

 When you're working with Microsoft Dynamics 365 Guides, you may find this glossary of terms helpful.